lhrhode/menschel-bodytracking/README.md

 <img src="https://user-images.githubusercontent.com/71452451/232956675-1d6aaa78-2791-44e4-83c2-869b474b91f1.jpg" width="400"> <img src="https://user-images.githubusercontent.com/71452451/232956680-ae278078-8efe-40d2-bfd3-c592b8966c46.jpg" width="400">

-# Processing and Kinect V2 SetUp
+# Processing and Kinect V2 Set Up
 [Processing](https://processing.org/) is a software sketchbook and language based on Java commonly used by visual artists and also in the generative art world.
 The language has a library for using Microsoft's Kinect V2.
 The best tutorial to follow to set up Processing with Kinect is on [Mike Bridge's blog](https://mikebridge.github.io/post/kinect-and-processing/).
 This tutorial uses [Thomas Sanches Lengeling's Processing Library for using the Kinect V2](https://github.com/ThomasLengeling/KinectPV2).

 Here we will go over the tldr of how to set up Processing and start using Kinect V2 though it is worth checking out the embedded links.